Supreme Court adopts ethics code. Will it restore public trust?

 For the first time, the Supreme Court of the United States has adopted a formal code of conduct.

-The 14-page document, issued Tuesday and signed by all nine justices, comes after months of public pressure over alleged ethical lapses.
+The 14-page document, issued this week and signed by all nine justices, comes after months of public pressure over alleged ethical lapses.
 It codifies what until now had been an informal ethical standard governing the high court.
 It also comes after favorable views of the Supreme Court reached an all-time low this summer, according to Pew Research Center.

 Whether the code’s existence itself will be enough to restore that trust remains to be seen.
 The code features the word “should” 53 times but is silent on what will happen if a justice veers from ethical standards outlined.
 And that, legal-watchers say, is a startling omission.